TACA Flight 390: Response

+TACA opened phone lines to provide more information for the relatives on the crash.
 A list of passengers was provided in the fifth press release on the crash from TACA international.
-This list was in the Spanish and English sections.
+Officials from the airline stated that emergency procedure are being implemented immediately after the crash.

 Five people died as a result of the accident, including Captain D'Antonio.
 The deceased passengers were later confirmed as Jeanne Chantal Neele, the wife of Brian Michael Fraser Neele (Brazil's ambassador to Honduras, who was also on board), and Nicaraguan businessman Harry Brautigam, president of the Central American Bank for Economic Integration; Brautigam died from a heart attack.
-Ambassador Fraser Neele sustained injuries in the crash.
-The former head of the Honduran armed forces was also injured.
-There were two fatalities on the ground, one a taxi driver, in one of three vehicles crushed on the street by the aircraft.
-One of the survivors said that the business class passengers sustained the most serious injuries.
+La Nación initially stated that there were two fatalities on the ground, both of whom were university students.
+Honduran newspaper La Prensa stated that the deceased were a taxi driver and a motorcyclist, whose vehicles were crushed directly beneath the aircraft.
+The occupants from the other cars that had been hit by the aircraft managed to survive unscathed.